Showing posts with label florence. Show all posts

 I was always small for my age and could get into the theater for the cost of a child long after I was passed that age.

-I remember buck's night at the Drive-In.
+I remember Buck's night at the Drive-In.

 We would go around the neighborhood filling the car full of neighborhood kids.